skuid/skuid-labs/experiments/pages/lightningModalLauncher/README.md

 # Lightning Modal

 ## Description:
-This page contains a skuid page with a button and a lightning component.
-The skuid page publishes an event that the lightning component listens for.
-When the event is published a lightning component is called and it launches a lightning modal where you could put just about anything from lightning.
+This page contains a Skuid page with a button and a Lightning component.
+The Skuid page publishes an event that the Lightning component listens for.
+When the event is published a Lightning component is called and it launches a Lightning modal where you could put just about anything from Lightning.

 ## Note:
-It's important to note if you are trying to modify or access data then you will have to that that the lightning modal takes in an object and not a string so you will have to modify `auraEvt` var in `lightningModalLauncher.xml`
+It's important to note that in this example the Lightning component is listening for an object to be passed in, (rather than a string), which is why we are using JS to publish an event rather than the declarative "Publish Event" action.
+If you need to modify the parameters being passed into the modal/flow it will need to be modified in the Javascript and the Lightning component.

 ## Usage:
 Connecting the Skuid page to the button is comprised of a few parts:
-* lightningModalLauncher.xml
+* LightningModalLauncher.xml
     * callflow  **Action sequence**
         *  Triggers the callFlow JS snippet
     *  callFlow  **JS snippet**
         *   Checks to see if the name exists
-        *   Execute the lightning event
+        *   Execute the Lightning event
         *   Execute generic Skuid event
 *   Lightning Component Bundles
     *   Contains a generic showScreenFlowModal and showScreenFlowModalController

 **Note:  **
-You will have to create a custom lightning component to save the **showScreenFlowModal** and **showScreenFlowModalController**.
+You will have to create a custom Lightning component to save the **showScreenFlowModal** and **showScreenFlowModalController**.

-The **showScreenFlowModal** component picks up the event published by skuid for that modal based on the event params in the **callFlow.js** snippet.
+The **showScreenFlowModal** component picks up the event published by Skuid for that modal based on the event params in the **callFlow.js** snippet.